Chicago home inspector Nour Mihaileanu

 Doors, Windows and Interior

 A certified home inspector will check all the appliances using the normal controls.
-Sometimes, as the appliances brands and models vary and, if the operating manual is not provided, the home inspector won’t be able to test the specific appliance and the fact will be noted in the inspection report.
+Appliance brands and models can vary greatly and sometimes an operating manual may not be present.
+In that case the home inspector won’t be able to test the specific appliance and will note this fact in the inspection report.

 You can see some of my home inspector customers reviews on my Google+ page here: https://plus.google.com/+Homeinspectionestate/about